bardy18/abi-market-data/README.md

 ```

 The GUI lets you:
-- Browse all captured items
+- Browse all captured items with thumbnails
 - Search/filter by category or name
-- View price history (with multiple snapshots)
+- View price history charts (with multiple snapshots)
-- Track trends and volatility
+- Track trends and volatility with moving averages
+- Monitor price changes and ranges
+- Set custom display names for items (double-click to edit)
+- Track personal trades and blacklist items

 ## Recommended Scanning Schedule